 Don’t go overboard, though: steer clear of Hawaiian-style novelty shirts and, unless you’re running at night, anything neon.

 In a blazer, crisp shirt or a pressed polo T-shirt and dark trousers, you can go just about anywhere.
 And that’s why a smart, well-fitting blazer is a fail-safe, ultra-versatile summer essential.
+Take a look at our Canali Hopsack BLazer for some inspiration, perfect for the cooler summer weather.

 Summer shirts are crucial, encapsulating the values of good dressing: fine detail, subtle nuance and a personally honed stance that’s largely unaffected by fads.
 Keep it simple this summer with checks, stripes or plain designs that are both on-trend and timeless.

 Style-wise, swim shorts present a perfect way to inject some colour and pattern into your wardrobe.
 Sure, you can play it safe with a discreet, monochrome design, but, for those of a more adventurous nature, consider brighter designs with eye-catching prints and patterns, which will make you stand out for the right reasons.
+These Tom & Teddy Sky Blue swim shorts are perfect for a brave swim in Ireland this summer.

 We may have been wearing them since we were small boys, but that’s not to say that all of us have yet mastered the art of short pants.
 The length is, we cannot stress enough, vital.
 The best advice?
 Go for a tailored pair that falls a few inches above the knee.